 Men’s Pro Doubles

 World record in the Men’s Pro Doubles division set by the duo of Rich Ryan and Pelayo Menendez Fernandez, in Miami, April 2025 with a time of 48:31.
 This was as part of a race that qualified them for the Elite 15 Doubles at the 2025 HYROX World Championships.
+Many exciting athletes have teamed up since then in an effort to break this record, but so far all have fallen short.

 The Men’s Pro Doubles world records, by age group, are as follows: